ma-gupta/Sous-Chapp-Prototype/README.md

 # Sous Chapp

 This is a vertical protoype of an app that acts as a recipe database which can instruct a user step-by-step through recipes.
-It was created as part of a group project using C# and utilizing methodology of user-centered system design, as part of a term project.
+It was created witihin a group using C# and utilizing methodology of user-centered system design, as part of a term project.

 ## Features